abpframework/abp/docs/en/Migration-Guides/Abp-7_0.md

 This document is a guide for upgrading ABP v6.0 solutions to ABP v7.0.
 There is a change in this version that may affect your applications, please read it carefully and apply the necessary changes to your application.

+## Remove `FormTenantResolveContributor` from the `AbpTenantResolveOptions`.

+If you need to get tenant info from `HTTP Request From`, please add a custom `TenantResolveContributor` to implement it.

+## Remove `IHybridServiceScopeFactory`.

+Please use `IServiceScopeFactory` to replace the `IHybridServiceScopeFactory`.

 ## Hybrid JSON was removed.

 Since [System.Text.Json](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/overview) library supports more custom features in NET 7, ABP no longer need the hybrid Json feature.